Schedule a free consultation

 You Need an Expert DWI Attorney

 If you're facing a DWI as a first responder, or if you aspire to become a Texas first responder in the future, you need a DWI defense attorney right away.
 Attorney Doug Murphy is one of only two attorneys in Texas Board Certified in DWI Defense and Criminal Law.
 He's got the experience necessary to understand the potential impact a conviction can have on your career and the knowledge and skill to help.
 Find out why the Houston press calls him "the drinking driver's best friend."
-Call the Doug Murphy Law Firm, P.C. at 713-229-8333 today to set up a consultation.
+Call the Murphy & McKinney Law Firm, P.C. at 713-229-8333 today to set up a consultation.

 Share this post: